PurpleBooth/git-mit/docs/lints/configuring.md

 # Configuring Lints

 Some lints are not appropriate in some situations.
-For example you probably don't want the `github-id-missing` lint if you're using Jira.
+For example, you probably don't want the `github-id-missing` lint if you're using Jira.

 ## Setup

-As always we need a working it repository the, with the hooks installed.
+As always we need a working it repository, with the hooks installed.

 ``` shell,script(name="1",expected_exit_code=0)
 git init .